MicrosoftDocs/MIMDocs/MIMDocs/reference/mim-best-practices.md

 4. Delta import on all affected target management agents with staged export operations.

-### Step 4: Apply your full FIM configuration
+### Step 4: Apply your full MIM configuration

-Once your initial data load is completed, you should apply the full FIM configuration for your deployment.
+Once your initial data load is completed, you should apply the full MIM configuration for your deployment.

 Depending on your scenarios, this may include the creation of additional sets,